haijianliu/last-planet/README.md

 # Last Planet

-This sample demonstrates how to use several features in GameplayKit and SpriteKit to create a simple *MetroidVaniaLike* game demo on both iOS and macOS:
+This sample demonstrates how to use several features in GameplayKit and SpriteKit to create a simple *Metroidvania-Like* game demo on both iOS and macOS:
 - Entity/Component architecture for modular, reusable game logic
 - StateMachine to control general behavior of game characters
 - StoryBoard/SceneFile to organize game views and resources